Movatterモバイル変換

 Itneg potters; the one on the right is abayok in female attire (c.
 1922)[36]

-Homosexual relations in both sexes were common and bore no stigma inpre-colonial Philippines.
-There are numerous accounts of feminized men in early Spanish records.[37]
-They were described as being dressed as women, worked in traditionally female roles, and were treated as women by the community.
-They were considered as comparable to biological women aside from their incapability to give birth to children.[38][39]
-They were even recorded as being married to men.[15][22][39]
-Some also married women, though this did not preclude homosexual relationships.[37]
-Generally, these effeminate men were known asbayog (alsobayok orbayogin; spelledbayoc orbayoquin in Spanish) inLuzon, andasog in theVisayas islands, both with meanings denoting "infertility" or "impotence".[40]
+Homosexual relations practised by both sexes were common and bore no stigma inpre-colonial Philippines.
+There are numerous accounts of feminized men in early Spanish records,[37] with such individuals described as wearing female clothing, working in traditionally female roles, and being treated as women by the community.
+They were considered as comparable tocisgender women aside from their incapability for childbearing.[38][39]
+Some were even recorded as being married to men,[14][21][39] with others married to women, though this did not preclude homosexual relationships.[37]
+Generally, these effeminate men were known asbayog (alsobayok orbayogin; spelledbayoc orbayoquin in Spanish) inLuzon, andasog in theVisayas islands, both connoting "infertility" or "impotence".[40]

 Shamans were highly respected members of the community as ritual specialists: healing the sick, keepingoral histories, performing sorcery, and serving asspirit mediums for communicating with ancestral and nature spirits.
-They were second only to thenobility in the social hierarchy, and could function as a community's interim leader (similar to aregent orinterrex) in the absence of thedatu.[42][43][44]
+They were below onlythenobility in the social hierarchy, and could function as a community's interim leader (similar to aregent orinterrex) in the absence of thedatu.[41][43][44]

 During the three centuries ofSpanish colonization (1565–1898), theCatholic Church introduced harsh measures to suppress both female andasog shamans.
-In realms and polities absorbed by theSpanish Empire, shamans were maligned and falsely accused aswitches and "priests of the devil", and were persecuted violently by the Spanish clergy.
-The previously high status of thebabaylan was thus lost.
+In realms and polities absorbed by theSpanish Empire, shamans were in general maligned, falsely brandedwitches and "priests of the devil", and persecuted violently by the Spanish clergy.
+The previously high status of thebabaylan in the Philippines was thus lost.
 The role of women and the relativegender egalitarianism of Philippine animistic cultures, in general, became more subdued under thepatriarchal culture of the Spanish.[46][47]

 The most strongly affected by this religious shift toAbrahamic religions were the feminized maleasog shamans.
-During the 17th to 18th centuries, Spanish administrators in the Philippines burned people convicted of homosexual relations at the stake and confiscated their possessions, in accordance to a decree by the president of theReal Audiencia, Pedro Hurtado Desquibel.
-Several instances of such punishments were recorded by the Spanish priest Juan Francisco de San Antonio in hisChronicas de la Apostolica Provincia de San Gregorio (1738–1744).[15][48]
+During the 17th to 18th centuries, Spanish administrators in the Philippinesburned at the stake those convicted of homosexual relations, and confiscated their possessions in compliance with a decree by the president of theReal Audiencia, Pedro Hurtado Desquibel.
+Several instances of such punishments were recorded by the Spanish priest Juan Francisco de San Antonio in hisChronicas de la Apostólica Provincia de San Gregorio (1738–1744).[14][48]

 Asog shamans were leaders of several revolts against Spanish rule from the 17th century to the 18th century.
 Notable ones include theTamblot uprising ofBohol in 1621–1622 and theTapar rebellion inPanay in 1663.[49][50]
 Later rebellions in the 19th and 20th centuries were also led by male shamans.
-However, these later shamans (collectively known as thedios-dios, "god pretenders") followed syncreticFolk Catholicism, rather than pre-colonialanito shamanism.
-Though they still dressed as women in rituals, they were married to women and were unlikely to be homosexual.[37][51]
+However, these later shamans (collectively known as thedios-dios, "god pretenders") followedsyncreticFolk Catholic systems instead of pre-colonialanito shamanism.
+Though they still dressed as women in rituals, they were married to women and unlikely to be homosexual.[37][51]

-This was followed byAmerican colonization (1898–1946), which though secular, introduced the idea that homosexuality and effeminacy was a "sickness".[17][52]
-Despite this, the colonization of the Philippines did not fully erase the traditional equivocal views of Filipinos with regards to queer and liminal sexual and gender identities.
-Though there are still problem areas, Filipino culture as a whole remains relatively accepting of non-heteronormative identities like thebaklâ.[17]
+This was followed byAmerican colonization (1898–1946), which though secular, introduced the idea that homosexuality and effeminacy were a "sickness".[16][52]
+Despite this, the colonization of the Philippines did not fully erase traditional equivocal views of Filipinos of queer and liminal sexual and gender identities.
+Though there are still problem areas, Filipino culture as a whole remains relatively accepting of non-heteronormative identities like thebaklâ.[16]

 Culture